aws-neuron/aws-neuron-sdk/docs/tutorial-mxnet-neuron-compile-infer.md

 ## Step 3: Run Example

-1. Create a file `compile_resnet50.py` and run it:
+1. Create a file `compile_resnet50.py` and run it (compilation will take a few minutes on c5.4xlarge):
 ```python
  import mxnet as mx
  import numpy as np